 Saturday morning turned into filming our remaining scenes, with costumes aplenty brought over from our dress-up area randomly located at the top of the Emergency Vehicle Shelter and everyone spent a fair while kitting up.
 Our Lord of the Rings scene was first cab off the rank as it required the most people so with costumes of varying quality, we were off outdoors.
 A snow drift on the beach provided a great backdrop and helped achieve some good looking shots.
 One surprising feature of this snow drift was that whilst where our team were walking was relatively soft snow, off to the side where the camera was setup had a thin layer of snow on top of hard ice.
 This caused the camera operator to have a brief slide down the hill and a near catastrophe of tripod and camera falling over.
 Thankfully minimal damage was sustained, and production could continue.

-We rolled ahead and achieved the rest of our planned shots without too much trouble beyond the normal factor of requiring our band of enthusiastic amateurs to redo each shot three to five times.
+We rolled ahead and achieved the rest of our planned shots without too much trouble beyond the normal factor of requiring our band of enthusiastic amateurs to redo each shot 3 to 5 times.
 Filming wrapped up late Saturday night, leaving Sunday for all the editing of each clip into something resembling a finished product.

 After a few days, to allow the stations with slower internet connections time to upload their videos, each clip was ready to download on WIFFA.
 The judges for the event are also the competitors.
 Each station gets to vote on which film is their favorite.
 Whilst voting for yourself is allowed, we decided it would be a bit of a low act in any event.
 The entire station gathered in the cinema with popcorn and station made choc-top ice-creams, and back-to-back we watched all 24 submissions to the film festival.
 Some of the films we enjoyed, some were a tad incomprehensible to us, but overall a fun experience was had by all.